Plumbing & Heating

 Are pipe length calculator results accurate enough to order materials?

 Use them as a starting estimate only.
-Always verify the final quantity with your supplier or contractor before ordering — site conditions, wastage and cut-offs all affect the true figure.
+Verifying the final quantity with your supplier or contractor before ordering is good practice — site conditions, wastage and cut-offs all affect the true figure.

 What wastage percentage should I use?